yuanzhang1227/Replication_Code_LinGO/README.md

-# Replication Code for "LinGO: A Linguistic Graph Optimization Framework with LLMs for Interpreting Intents of Uncivil Discourse"
+# Replication Code for "LinGO: A Linguistic Graph Optimization Framework with LLMs for Interpreting Intents of Online Uncivil Discourse"

 This repository contains all Python scripts used for the experiments in the paper (for review purposes):
-**LinGO: A Linguistic Graph Optimization Framework with LLMs for Interpreting Intents of Uncivil Discourse**
+**LinGO: A Linguistic Graph Optimization Framework with LLMs for Interpreting Intents of Online Uncivil Discourse**

 - **Baseline_experiments.py**: runs zero-shot and chain-of-thought (CoT) prompting
 - **TextGrad_original.py**: runs direct optimization with TextGrad